Desiree Akhavan: Career

 In November 2016, it was announced Akhavan would write, direct and produce The Miseducation of Cameron Post, starring Chloë Grace Moretz, and Sasha Lane.
 The critically acclaimed film won the 2018 Grand Jury Prize at the Sundance Film Festival, and was officially selected for the 2018 Tribeca Film Festival, Seattle International Film Festival, Toronto LGBT Film Festival, San Francisco International LGBTQ Film Festival, Outfest, and the San Francisco Indie Film Festival, earning multiple additional nominations and awards.

-In an interview about her career with The Guardian, Akhavan proclaimed, "The only mainstream queer female stories have been directed by men-it disgusts me."
+In an interview about her career with The Guardian, Akhavan proclaimed, "The only mainstream queer female stories have been directed by men--it disgusts me."
 In the same interview, Akhavan explains her intentions behind directing The Miseducation of Cameron Post.
 "I didn’t want it to be propaganda, though I think that would be a more commercially successful film.
-I wanted the tone to be right… Every film about teens is really about the moment they realise that none of the adults know what they’re doing.”
+I wanted the tone to be right… Every film about teens is really about the moment they realise that none of the adults know what they’re doing."

 On November 17, 2018, Akhavan attended the Vulture Festival, speaking at a sit-down conversation alongside actresses Chloë Grace Moretz and Tatum O’Neal to discuss working in the film industry.

-Currently, Akhavan is working on a memoir, Late Bloomer, a collection of personal essays, to be published in 2020.

-In the same interview, Akhavan talks about her struggles as a female filmmaker in Late Bloomer, and she refers to herself as an “unattractive," “lonely,” and “very awkward teenager.”
+In 2024, Akhavan's essay collection You're Embarrassing Yourself: Stories of Love, Lust and Movies was released.
+It follows Akhavan's life from childhood, to a nose job, to her time as an NYU graduate student, to her success as a filmmaker, all written in her characteristic self-deprecating humour.
+The book won the award for Bisexual Nonfiction at the 37th Lambda Literary Awards.